Skills Reform Consultations

 Have your say on Skills Reform to make sure the VET system continues to deliver the best quality training.

 Australia’s VET system drives the skilled workforce which supports our economy.
 You can visit the Skills Reform page on the Department of Education, Skills and Employment website for more information.
-The Commonwealth and all state and territory governments have signed the Heads of Agreement for Skills Reform which sets out national reforms for the VET sector.
+The Australian and all State and Territory governments have signed the Heads of Agreement for Skills Reform which sets out national reforms for the VET sector.
 The priorities in the agreement are aimed at ensuring the VET system is delivering for students and employers and equipping Australians with the skills they need for emerging jobs.

 This consultation process is a recognition of the need for a truly national approach to Skills Reform.
-This will continue the work undertaken through reviews and consultations over the past 18 months, to further refine the best approach for Australia’s VET system.
+This will continue the work undertaken through reviews and consultations over the past two years, to further refine the best approach for Australia’s VET system.

 Stay up to date